- Overview & Vaccination

 - Talk with your veterinarian about using a tick preventative on your pet.

-The Companion Animal Parasite Council, an independent council of veterinarians and other animal health care professionals creating guidelines for controlling internal and external parasites threatening the health of pets and people,45 presents information regarding Ticks on Dogs and Ticks on Cats, while IDEXX Laboratories, a global market leader in diagnostics and information technology solutions for animal health,46 also presents information regarding Dogs and Ticks.
+The Companion Animal Parasite Council, an independent council of veterinarians and other animal health care professionals creating guidelines for controlling internal and external parasites threatening the health of pets and people,45 presents information regarding Ticks on Dogs and Ticks on Cats, while IDEXX Laboratories, a provider of diagnostic and information technology solutions for animal health,46 also presents information regarding Dogs and Ticks.

 - Greene CE, Straubinger RK, Levy SA.
 Borreliosis.
 In: Greene CE, ed.
 Infectious Diseases of the Dog and Cat 4th ed.
 St. Louis, MO: Elsevier; 2012: 441.